cortex-js/compute-engine/src/README.md

 </div>

-In addition, the first character of a symbol must not be:
+In addition, the first character of an identifier must not be:

 <div class=symbols-table>